szymonnoras/App2/README.md

 - Phones:

 http://localhost:8080/cards/phone/equals/{value} - listing all cards which have equal "phone" value.
-Value is provided as a parameter in {}\n http://localhost:8080/cards/phone/contains/{value} - listing all cards which contains "phone" value.
+Value is provided as a parameter in {}

+http://localhost:8080/cards/phone/contains/{value} - listing all cards which contains "phone" value.
 Value is provided as a parameter in {}